Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/meta-pixel.md

 Keep these things in mind when sending Amplitude data to Meta.

 - Amplitude uses the `user_id` to match the `external_id` user property field in Meta Pixel.
-Please ensure that this field is present in your Amplitude events.
+Make sure that this field is present in your Amplitude events.
 - All event properties that Amplitude sends are stored as 'custom data'.
 Because of this, normal Meta conversion can't be applied to those events.
 You must create a custom conversion using this [Meta guide](https://www.facebook.com/business/help/2375212726097833?id=1205376682832142 "https://www.facebook.com/business/help/2375212726097833?id=1205376682832142").
 - The rate limits for Pixel are determined on a per-account basis.
 If you have rate limiting issues, report them to your Meta CSM.
 - You must have a Meta developer account to access the events forwarded to Pixel.